Robert Houston Norris was born around 1920, the son of John Norris and Mary Elizabeth “Lizzie” Dunn. Stepson of Ralph Alonzo Mayton.

 The Knoxville News-Sentinel, 15 May 1942

-At least one of the honor guests who sat on the speakers’ platform at Alcoa yesterday and heard high Navy officials call for more and more production to put “enough there in time” known from first hand the damage and suffering a lack of planes and other munitions can cost.
-He was Seaman Robert Norris, -year-old Knoxville sailor who was on board the U.S.S.
+At least one of the honored guests who sat on the speakers’ platform at Alcoa yesterday and heard high Navy officials call for more and more production to put “enough there in time” knows from first hand the damage and suffering a lack of planes and other munitions can cost.
+He was Seaman Robert Norris, a Knoxville sailor who was on board the U.S.S.
 Marblehead cruiser when it was “bombed to hell” in the battle of the Dutch East Indies in January.
 The wrecked cruiser limped into an East Coast port this week after travelling over 13,000 miles to get home from the battle area and the crew members were allowed furloughs to go home.
 But if it were left up to Seaman Norris to tell the story of the ship’s valiant fight and storybook trip home, our history books would have little to say of the act.
 To most questions about the Java Sea battle and the Marblehead’s long voyage, the tall, suntanned sailor will only shake his head, smile and wait for another question.
-Interview at the home of his mother, Mrs. Mary Elizabeth Mayton, 131 Pike Street, Alcoa, Seaman Norris said he hopes to be reassigned to the Marblehead as soon as she is ready to put out again.
+Interviewed at the home of his mother, Mrs. Mary Elizabeth Mayton, 131 Pike Street, Alcoa, Seaman Norris said he hopes to be reassigned to the Marblehead as soon as she is ready to put out again.

 “I’d rather go back to her than to go on another ship,” he said.
 He had been on the cruiser since July, 1939, and had been “almost everywhere” with her.
 Promptings by his mother and sister, Mrs. Roy L. Evans, 1200 North Broadway, Knoxville, failed to bring from the seaman a detailed description of the battle and voyage.
 Piecing together bits of information obtained from him and data released at an East Coast port by the ship’s captain, Arthur G. Robinson, the story goes something like this: